boots-edu/textbook/source/original/week10.md

 * Example: A simple please wait dialog with no buttons.
   * To make this simple, I am just going to use text, but you could use an animated gif or do some css magic to add some movement to this dialog (we will do that in a few minutes with a timer).
   * First we will create a new dialog with the cli:
-  * For the body of our dialog, we will just center a string that says “Please Wait…”
+  * For the body of our dialog, we will just center a string that says "Please Wait…"

 <span style="color:#D4D4D4">webez</span>  <span style="color:#D4D4D4"> dialog </span>  <span style="color:#D4D4D4">PleaseWait</span>